Electrophorus electricus: Anatomy

-E. electricus has an elongated, cylindrical body, typically growing to about 2 m in length, and 20 kg in weight, making them the largest of the Gymnotiformes.
+E. electricus has an elongated, cylindrical body, typically growing to about 2 m in length, and 20 kg in weight.
 Their coloration is dark gray-brown on the back and yellow or orange on the belly.
 Mature females have a darker abdomen.
 They have no scales.
 The mouth is square and positioned at the end of the snout.
 The anal fin extends the length of the body to the tip of the tail.
 As in other ostariophysan fishes, the swim bladder has two chambers.
 The anterior chamber is connected to the inner ear by a series of small bones derived from neck vertebrae called the Weberian apparatus, which greatly enhances its hearing capability.
 The posterior chamber extends along the whole length of the body and maintains the fish's buoyancy.

 E. electricus has a vascularized respiratory system with gas exchange occurring through epithelial tissue in its buccal cavity.
 As obligate air-breathers, E. electricus must rise to the surface every ten minutes or so to inhale before returning to the bottom.
 Nearly eighty percent of the oxygen used by the fish is obtained in this way.